AdobeDocs/id-service.en/help/library/get-set/getanalyticsvisitorid.md

 ---
 description: Returns the legacy Analytics ID (if any) that was stored in the s_vi cookie before the Experience Cloud Identity Service was implemented.
 It returns an empty string if a visitor was never assigned an Analytics ID.
 keywords: ID Service
-seo-description: Returns the legacy Analytics ID (if any) that was stored in the s_vi cookie before the Experience Cloud Identity Service was implemented.
-It returns an empty string if a visitor was never assigned an Analytics ID.
-seo-title: getAnalyticsVisitorID
 title: getAnalyticsVisitorID
-uuid: 6bb8ddfc-9fc1-4105-b377-d9b4d247a0f8
 exl-id: 82973de4-4257-4aab-9268-4ab124a01ee2
 ---
 # getAnalyticsVisitorID{#getanalyticsvisitorid}